 If you’ve ever scrolled past a photo on Instagram of perfectly blended, multi-tonal strands, you’re probably looking at a blend of highlights and lowlights.
 According to Zabel, asking your stylist for both can give you a killer look with tons of depth.

 “Adding dimension with lowlights gives your hair some texture and makes it look brighter,” Zabel explains.
 “It also helps create a more natural grow out, so it’s good for anyone who wants a low-maintenance look.”

 Good hair day by @hellocindeee.

 How do you care for highlights and lowlights?

-The pro recommends kicking off your routine with a shampoo and conditioner system formulated for color-treated hair like the Redken Nature + Science Color Extend Magnetics Shampoo and Conditioner.
-This sulfate, silicone, and paraben-free line is formulated with naturally-derived ingredients and features a gentle, non-stripping formula to enhance vibrancy on color-treated hair from the root to the core to the tip.
+The pro recommends kicking off your routine with a shampoo and conditioner system formulated for color-treated hair like the Redken Color Extend Magnetics Shampoo and Conditioner.
+This non-stripping, lightweight system treats color-treated hair from the root to the core to the tip.

 If your next salon appointment takes you into ash blonde territory, subbing in a purple shampoo and conditioner twice a week is a must to keep your hue brass-free.
 Zabel loves Redken Color Extend Blondage Shampoo and Conditioner.
 This toning and strengthening system will help keep your blonde brighter and healthier.